jundalisay/spblist/content/en/research/paracelsus/dictionary/i.md

 Lapis is taken for any fixt thing.

-Lapis Philosophorum is the highest vertue of all terrene things, giving tincture.
+Lapis Philosophorum is the highest virtue of all terrene things, giving tincture.

 Lapsus Demotinus is a suddaine death, more dangerous then an Apoplexy.